 Greg joined Watsi on February 23rd, 2014.
 Eight years ago, Greg joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Greg's most recent donation traveled 8,500 miles to support Francis, a helpful and supportive son from Kenya, to fund life-changing brain surgery to remove a tumor.
+Greg's most recent donation traveled 4,200 miles to support Abel, an 11-month-old baby boy from Bolivia, to fund heart surgery.

 Greg has funded healthcare for 86 patients in 14 countries.